pegros/PEG_MISC/help/sfpegRelatedListKpisCmp.md

 * `Inverse Text?` to display labels in inverse mode (for dark backgrounds).
 * `Debug?` to activate debug logs in the browser console and present some configuration details below the component.

+### Permissions

+You may need to grant access to your User to the `sfpegRelatedListKpis_CTL` Apex class, e.g. via a dedicated PermissionSet (not included in the Package).

 ## Technical Details